Bright Eyes (band): 2007–2008: Cassadaga

 On March 8, 2007, Oberst appeared on National Public Radio's All Songs Considered, playing a selection of tracks in his collection, as well as several from Four Winds.

 Bright Eyes released the Four Winds EP in March 2007, featuring the first single from their seventh studio album Cassadaga, released in April 2007.
 The track "Endless Entertainment" circulated over the internet from the new official site, ThisIsBrightEyes.com.
 In a 2007 issue, Rolling Stone labeled "Four Winds" as a top 100 song of the year.

 Cassadaga reached number four in the United States, making it the band's biggest commercial success.
 In support of this album, Bright Eyes toured North America from February to May, and Europe and Japan from June to July.
 The twelve musicians included two drummers, and they donned white uniforms in front of a video backdrop.

 During an encore on May 19, 2007 at the Ryman Auditorium in Nashville, Tennessee, Oberst performed a new song with Gillian Welch and David Rawlings entitled "Man Named Truth".
-He said the song was finished in the dressing room that night.
 The song was officially released on Monsters of Folk's 2009 self-titled album, on which Oberst teams up with Jim James (of My Morning Jacket), M. Ward (of She & Him), and Mike Mogis (of Bright Eyes).

 During a 7-night stint at The Town Hall in New York City, Bright Eyes welcomed the following guests on stage for special performances: Lou Reed on May 25; Ben Kweller on May 26; Jenny Lewis and Johnathan Rice on May 28; Norah Jones, Little Willie and Derrick E on May 29; Nick Zinner, Maria Taylor and Ben Gibbard on May 30, Steve Earle on May 31, and finally Ron Sexsmith and Britt Daniel on June 1.

 On June 4, 2007, they performed "Hot Knives" on the Late Show with David Letterman.

 A double-single for "Hot Knives" and "If the Brakeman Turns My Way" was released on July 9, 2007.

 In August 2007, Bright Eyes postponed 3 UK shows due to illness.
 A U.S. tour was announced, and in September, the UK dates were canceled and not rescheduled.

 On September 29, 2007, they performed with the Los Angeles Philharmonic at the historic Hollywood Bowl.

 Bright Eyes performed at a Barack Obama rally in Omaha, Nebraska on February 7, 2008.

 Zachary Nipper, the album's art director, was awarded the 2008 Grammy Award for Best Recording Package.